-There is an underground train (TUNEL) with two stops in Karaköy and Istiklal Avenue.
-You can get in this cable-car from Karaköy stop and reach Tunnel Square, which is the starting point of Istiklal Avenue.
+There is an underground train (TUNEL) with two stops in Karakoy and Istiklal Street.
+You can get in this cable-car from Karakoy stop and reach Tunnel Square, which is the starting point of Istiklal Avenue.

-The other option is to walk up the steep hillside to Galata Tower throughout the street named Yüksek Kaldırım so that you can see some of the city’s fine old European houses, historical synagogues and famous Galata Tower.
+The other option is to walk up the steep hillside to Galata Tower throughout the street named Yuksek Kaldirim so that you can see some of the historical synagogues (Neve Shalom & Ashkenazi S ynagogue) and Galata Tower.

 The most famous baklava shop of the city, Karaköy Güllüoğlu, is located on Karaköy shore.
 Güllüoğlu is a common visiting point by people who enjoy traditional Turkish deserts.

 Gulluoglu Shop in Karakoy, Golden Horn

 - Best Places To Take Photos in Istanbul

 - Best Shopping Malls in Istanbul

 - Fener Balat Walking Tour